cfree14/datalimited2/README.md

 Installation
 ------------

-Before installing datalimited2, you will need to install [JAGS](http://mcmc-jags.sourceforge.net) (for cMSY) and a [C++ compiler](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) (i.e., Xcode for Macs, RTools for Windows; for installing packages using the "devtools" package).
+Before installing datalimited2, you will need to install [JAGS](http://mcmc-jags.sourceforge.net) (for BSM) and a [C++ compiler](https://support.rstudio.com/hc/en-us/articles/200486498-Package-Development-Prerequisites) (i.e., Xcode for Macs, RTools for Windows; for installing packages using the "devtools" package).

 The "datalimited2" R package can then be installed from GitHub with: